A lumbar strain is an injury to the lower back, which results in damaged tendons and muscles that spasm and feel sore.

 The symptoms of a lumbar strain may resemble other conditions and medical problems.
-Always consult your doctor for a diagnosis.
+Always consult your physician for a diagnosis.

 Diagnosis of a lumbar strain is usually confirmed with a complete medical history and physical examination.

-Specific treatment for a lumbar strain will be determined by your doctor based on:
+Specific treatment for a lumbar strain will be determined by your physician based on:

 Treatment may include: